-Create a canvas app from scratch using Common Data Service for Apps
+Create a canvas app from scratch using Common Data Service

 - Before you create an app from scratch, familiarize yourself with PowerApps basics by generating an app and then customizing that app's gallery, forms, and cards.

 - Switch to an environment in which a database has been created with sample data.
 If you have an appropriate license, you can create an environment to meet this need.